rtsao/styletron-legacy/README.md

  * `css` is a string containing all the css that was passed into `injectOnce`
  * during the render.
 When you send down the HTML to the client, you should set this
  * as the contents of <style data-styletron></style> in the <head>.
- * This string should be sanitized before being set as contents into HTML.
  */

 /**